JadeOfMaar/PlumeParty/README.md

 Have fun and fly safe™

 ## Warning
 Be aware that faults have been confirmed in the `localScale` function.
-Plume scaling breaks at the 4th effect transform on an engine and at the 6th effect transform on an RCS thruster.
+Plume scaling breaks in any engine with more than one nozzle and at the 6th effect transform on an RCS thruster.
+Plume Party is mutually exclusive with ReStock.